OpenMicroelectronicsTextbook/OMETB/analog101/README.md

 - 🎥 **Embedded Videos**: Directly from Tony Chan Carusone's course, serving as the foundation of each lesson.
 - 📝 **Theoretical Notes**: Detailed explanations and insights that might not be directly simulated but are crucial for a comprehensive understanding.
-- 💡 **Simulations**: Interactive modules that allow you to tinker with and deeply understand the concepts presented in the videos in the SKY130 PDK.
+- 💡 **Simulations**: Interactive modules that allow you to tinker with and deeply understand the concepts presented in the videos in the GF180 MCU PDK.
 - 🧠 **Exercises**: Challenge your understanding by working on exercises that use both the notes and simulations.

 ## 🚀 How to Get Started